 Considering that you will be running rideshare activities in Sydney, then you must be at least 21 years old and meet the regulations placed by the NSW Government regarding point to point transportation.

-Based on the NSW Point to Point Regulation Framework which came into effect on November 2017, every rideshare drivers required to apply a PTLC.
+Additionally, your full licence needs to have a PTLC code.
+It’s a new NSW Point to Point Regulation Framework which came into effect on November 2017, every rideshare drivers are required to apply a PTLC.

 - Personal Identity

-A personal identity is needed for proof of identification which can be in the form of a Passport, Birth Certificate, Citizenship Certificate or Immigration Card.
+Personal identity is needed for proof of identification which can be Australian Passport, Birth Certificate, Citizenship Certificate.
 Proving your identity is very important to protect the Ola passenger and the driver-partner itself.

 - New South Wales Driving Record